 - Add the glue mixture and 1/2 cup of the poly-fil beads to a plastic bag.
-Stir and shake the bag until the beads are completely coated with the glue mixture.
+Stir and shake the sealed bag until the styrofoam beads are completely coated with the glue mixture.

-- Add the borax and water mixture to the plastic bag and mix completely with the glue.
+- Add the borax and water mixture to the plastic bag, seal the bag, and mix thoroughly with the glue.
 Be sure to start mixing quickly!
-As soon as the borax combines with the glue it will start to change.
+As soon as the borax combines with the glue, it will start to change.